DrPHardy/Snap-Master/README.md

 # Snap-Master
-A jailbrake tweak that gives users an edge with Snapchat.
+A jailbreak tweak that gives users an edge with Snapchat.